Home/Grains/Millet

 Health Benefits

-Being gluten-free, millet is an excellent alternative for individuals with celiac disease or gluten intolerance.
+Being gluten-free, millet is an excellent choice for individuals with celiac disease or gluten intolerance.

 Possible Risks & Side Effects

-!Excessive consumption of millet may lead to thyroid issues due to its goitrogenic properties, especially in individuals with pre-existing thyroid conditions.
+!Excessive consumption of millet may lead to thyroid issues due to its goitrogenic properties.

 How to Prepare & Consume

-Rinse millet thoroughly before cooking to remove any bitterness.
+Millet can be cooked similarly to rice; it is best to rinse it before cooking to remove any bitterness.
 It can be boiled, steamed, or used in baking.
-Soaking overnight can improve digestibility.

 Smart Selection & Storage